How to Install WordPress Manually

 Important!
 Save the database name, username, and database user password.
 You will need this in the next step.

-- Visit your domain that you uploaded the WordPress files to.
-You will have an installation screen like the snapshot to the right.
+Visit your domain that you uploaded the WordPress files to.
+You will first see a screen asking for the default language you are using for the site.
+Select the language then click on Continue to proceed.

 You will now have a Success screen pop up.
 You can Log into the WordPress Dashboard by clicking Log in.